0xricksanchez/AFL_Runner/README.md

 - [ ] Add remote option.
 - [ ] Add more sensible defaults for other options
 - [ ] Add more configuration options
+- [ ] Allow AFLPlusPlus forks to be used on some amount of runners